Squeezed coherent state: Examples

 Depending on the phase angle at which the state's width is reduced, one can distinguish amplitude-squeezed, phase-squeezed, and general quadrature-squeezed states.
 If the squeezing operator is applied directly to the vacuum, rather than to a coherent state, the result is called the squeezed vacuum.
-The figures below give a nice visual demonstration of the close connection between squeezed states and Heisenberg's uncertainty relation: Diminishing the quantum noise at a specific quadrature (phase) of the wave has as a direct consequence an enhancement of the noise of the complementary quadrature, that is, the field at the phase shifted by $\pi/2$.
+The figures below give a nice visual demonstration of the close connection between squeezed states and Heisenberg's uncertainty relation: Diminishing the quantum noise at a specific quadrature (phase) of the wave has as a direct consequence an enhancement of the noise of the complementary quadrature, that is, the field phase shifted by $\pi/2$.

 As can be seen in the illustrations, in contrast to a coherent state, the quantum noise for a squeezed state is no longer independent of the phase of the light wave.
 A characteristic broadening and narrowing of the noise during one oscillation period can be observed.
 The probability distribution of a squeezed state is defined as the norm squared of the wave function mentioned in the last paragraph.
 It corresponds to the square of the electric (and magnetic) field strength of a classical light wave.
 The moving wave packets display an oscillatory motion combined with the widening and narrowing of their distribution: the "breathing" of the wave packet.
 For an amplitude-squeezed state, the most narrow distribution of the wave packet is reached at the field maximum, resulting in an amplitude that is defined more precisely than the one of a coherent state.
 For a phase-squeezed state, the most narrow distribution is reached at field zero, resulting in an average phase value that is better defined than the one of a coherent state.

 In phase space, quantum mechanical uncertainties can be depicted by the Wigner quasi-probability distribution.
 The intensity of the light wave, its coherent excitation, is given by the displacement of the Wigner distribution from the origin.
 A change in the phase of the squeezed quadrature results in a rotation of the distribution.